Doctoral Degrees and Requirements

 Applicants should have a strong interest in science and health, an undergraduate degree in some field of basic or applied science, and, at a minimum, should have taken courses in biology, physiology, general and organic chemistry, biochemistry, and calculus.

-Health Behavior and Health Education PhD
+Health Behavior and Health Education Doctoral Program

 The PhD degree in Behavior and Health Education focuses on research and prepares you for a career in university-level teaching and research.
 A dissertation with original research is part of this degree.

-Environmental Health Sciences Doctoral Degrees
+Environmental Health Sciences Doctoral Programs

 Environmental Health Sciences PhD